 Click graphic above to go immediately to the company's website...

-More recently, Continental acquired the company that developed the Titan line of engines.
+In 2015, Continental acquired the company that developed the Titan line of engines.
 The X-340 with 180 horsepower is being more and more widely used by a large number of airframe producers to deliver awesome power and reliability.
 Click here to learn more about Titan.

 A Century of History — Continental Motors brings their 100-year history and millions of flight hours’ worth of experience to the Light-Sport and light kit aircraft market in a range of aviation gasoline and Jet-A diesel engine products with a focus toward the future and a global marketplace.
 A shining example is the company’s internationally certified Centurion diesel engine.
 Currently powering numerous aircraft, the electronically managed diesel engine starts at 135 horsepower, a superb performance level for ever more capable Light-Sport or kit aircraft.

 Always Improving; Worldwide Service — Continental continues to investment in technology and manufacturing efficiency.
 With manufacturing facilities in the USA and Germany, a worldwide distribution and service network, factory service centers, and technical/sales teams spread across many continents; the company is positioned to meet the needs of pilots and owners around the world.
 Beside Zenith light aircraft companies using Continental include Kitfox Aircraft, American Legend, and Fisher Flying Products among others.